zenstackhq/zenstack-docs/blog/redwood-auth/index.md

 ### 1. The Modeling Part

 ZenStack uses a schema language called "ZModel" to model data and access control policies.
 ZModel is a superset of Prisma's schema language.
-Its data modeling part is essentially the same as in Prisma but with additional attributes for expressing access policy rules.
+Its data modeling part is essentially the same as in Prisma but with additional attributes for expressing access policy rules (the `@@allow` attribute shown below).

 Here's how our `Post` and `Comment` models look like in ZModel: